JShollaj/AWS-Machine-Learning/AWS Power Hour.md

 - Protecting against them:

-  - Launch ML instances in a VPC
+  - Launch ML instances in a VPC.

+    - Control inbound and outbound fo traffic flow isolated compute and network environment

+  - Use least privilege to control access to ML artifacts.

+    - Apply IAM through Identity, Resource or Service based policies.

   -